- Roles and Responsibilities

 - manages internal and external communications about the status and priorities of the project

 - keeps the project moving and on track

 - acts as primary point of contact with the Ex Libris project manager – including the following specific activities:

-- preparing source systems for data extract based on the requirements of the source system
+- upgrading Ex Libris’ source systems, when relevant, to a supported version prior to the Alma and Discovery implementation project and preparing the source systems for the data extract based on the requirements of the source system

-- arranging access to data and delivering data
+- arranging access to data and the necessary space allocation required for data extraction (Ex Libris products) or delivering data (for non-Ex Libris products)

-- managing the institution implementation team in determining and reviewing migration and configuration settings
+- managing the library implementation team in determining and reviewing migration and configuration settings

-- preparing, scheduling, and training the institution staff in a timely manner and within the timeframe of the agreed upon Go Live date
+- preparing, scheduling, and training the library staff in a timely manner and within the timeframe of the agreed upon Go Live date

 - attending project meetings